JapSab/JapSab/README.md

 About Me

 Hello there!
 I'm a software engineer with expertise in a wide range of programming languages and frameworks.
-My primary focus is on Python, C#, JavaScript, Node.js, .NET, and ASP.NET.
+My primary focus is on Python, JavaScript, C#,  Node.js, .NET, and ASP.NET.
 I also have extensive experience working with various Python frameworks and APIs.
+Currently studying Linux for future DevOps career.

 ## contact me: